🔻 Tags ≠ Hashtags + Groups vs. Sections Explained

-I’ll say it again (and again): Tags are not hashtags.
+I’ll probably go to my deathbed saying this: Tags are not hashtags.
 They are not keywords for discoverability.

 If—before you read this—you believed they were and typed a bunch of “keywords” into the spot marked tags on your posts, you’re not alone.